cybrdelic/AlexFigueroa/README.md

   - Develop a CLI tool using these automation tools that takes an idea through research, requirements breakdown, and ticket handling.
   - Create another CLI tool that takes tickets as input and autonomously implements, tests, and deploys solutions.
 - **Long-Term**:
-  - Merge these systems into a cohesive, self-improving, fully autonomous system for end-to-end software development and continuous autonomous deployment and iteration.
+  - Merge these systems into a cohesive, self-improving, fully autonomous system for end-to-end software development and continuous autonomous deployment and iteration (from idea to live, constantly iterated product or tool).

   Additional aspirational goals include: